no-o-one/sxsw-net/README.md

 where the python code for the actual server is. starts the server on localhost 127.0.0.1:8080 and gives access to REPL for debugging. to stop the server just kill the REPL with ctrl+D or `exit()`

 ### src/Mesh.py
 Class to create objects of the network mesh.
-The mesh object would be a double nested list; so list of branches, where each branch is a list of node IDs in it. this means that the mesh structure would not be in any way connected to nominal IDs of the nodes, which will make it easier to manage and be able to restructure the mesh network topology if needed [WIP]
+The mesh object would be a double nested list; so list of branches, where each branch is a list of node IDs in it. this means that the mesh structure is not in any way connected to nominal IDs of the nodes

 ### src/utils.py
 a place to put miscellaneous functions that help with programming/debugging

 ### src/reyax.py
-A python adapted version of a [micropython RYLR998 driver](https://github.com/TimHanewich/MicroPython-Collection/blob/master/REYAX-RYLR998/reyax.py) i found [here](https://timhanewich.medium.com/how-to-use-a-reyax-rylr998-lora-module-with-a-raspberry-pi-pico-and-other-microcontrollers-4ae52686836f)
+This is a micropython driver for a RYRL998 with specifically non blocking functionality (safety precautions must be taken!!). it is now a fully rewritten different thing, but originally i used this [micropython RYLR998 driver](https://github.com/TimHanewich/MicroPython-Collection/blob/master/REYAX-RYLR998/reyax.py) i found [here](https://timhanewich.medium.com/how-to-use-a-reyax-rylr998-lora-module-with-a-raspberry-pi-pico-and-other-microcontrollers-4ae52686836f), and this is the reference that i was using when writing the one in place now

 ### pyserialwrapper.py
 the RYLR driver uses machine.UART module which is not for standard python. this wrapper class to makes it so the RYLR998 driver is compatible with the pyserial module that is used instead